David Carmo

-David Mota Veiga Teixeira do Carmo (/pt/; born 19 July 1999) is a professional footballer who plays as a centre-back for La Liga club Oviedo, on loan from club Nottingham Forest, and the Angola national team.
+David Mota Veiga Teixeira do Carmo (/pt/; born 19 July 1999) is a professional footballer who plays as a centre-back for Super League Greece club Olympiacos and the Angola national team.

 He began his career at Braga, winning the Taça de Portugal in 2021 and signing a year later with Porto for €20 million plus €2.5 million in add-ons, the highest transfer fee between two Portuguese clubs.
 He then spent one and a half seasons on loan to Olympiacos, his second immediately after joining Nottingham Forest in August 2024, notably claiming a double in 2024–25.

 Born in Portugal, Carmo represented Angola at international level.